rocky-linux/documentation/docs/books/learning_ansible/06-large-scale-infrastructure.md

     - role: roles/functionnality2
 ```

-Of course, those roles must be created under the `roles` directory at the same level than the `site.yml` file.
+Of course, those roles must be created under the `roles` directory at the same level as the `site.yml` file.

 I like to manage my global vars inside a `vars/global_vars.yml`, even if I could store them inside a file located at `inventories/production/group_vars/all.yml`